Kilkenni/lodewall-boxes/README.md

 # lodewall-boxes
-A small mod for Stonehearth aimed at creating animated containers.
+A small framework mod for Stonehearth aimed at creating animated containers.